rollokb/resume/resume.md

 # Curriculum Vitae - Rollo Konig-Brock

 I’m a developer from Ireland who focuses on full stack web development.
-I have a number of years commercial experience with Python and modern JavaScript.
+I have a number of years commercial experience with Python (Django and Flask) and modern JavaScript.
 While at times I have also worked with PHP, Objective-C and Swift.
 I have experience working in agencies, health technology, financial technology, and startups.
 I enjoy coming up with simple and scalable solutions to complex problems.

-As of the 1st December 2016 am I available for work.
+As of the 1st January 2016 am I available for work.

 ## Experience